Average read time: 11 minutes

 85% of our Foods portfolio to help consumers reduce their salt intake to no more than 5 g per day by 2022.

-Through our USLP, we set a target to enable intakes of 5 g per day of salt for 75% of our portfolio by 2020.
+According to the WHO, we could prevent 2.5 million deaths each year if we reduced global salt consumption to the recommended level of 5 g salt per day.
+Through our Unilever Sustainable Living Plan, we set a target to enable intakes of 5 g of salt per day for 75% of our portfolio by 2020.
 We achieved 77%.

 Now we’re aiming to get to 85%.
 When we create new products, we ensure they meet our target from the outset and for our existing products, we’re reducing salt in a number of ways.
 These include reduction over a number of years.
 This means we lower the salt levels every time we renovate a product, and do so in a gradual way that consumers do not recognise the difference, so allowing their palates time to adjust to lower salt levels.
 This goes hand in hand with replacing salt with other ingredients such as herbs and spices or the natural salt replacer potassium salt.